 With regard to charities, there is a broad principle that charity trustees should be independent.
 It is, however, possible for another legal person to have the legal right to appoint or elect directors, officers, or trustees of a charity.
-The Charity Commission will not normally permit a provision in a Trust Deed that gives another legal person the right to remove trustees; however, in the case of a charity established as a company limited by guarantee under company law, the members always have the right to remove directors.
+In the case of a charity established as a company limited by guarantee under company law, the members always have the right to remove directors.
 Therefore, it is possible that a charity may be controlled, perhaps indirectly, by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

 These concerns are more pronounced in the case of other NPOs: There are no restrictions on the control of these entities by other organizations or persons.